 HOW WE CAN HELP

-If you live in Haywood County NC and feed outdoor cats, call the LUYE Helpline at 828-550-3662.
-Provide your name, address, and the number of outdoor cats that you are feeding.
-LUYE’s team will assist as best we can in the order that requests are received.
+WELLNESS: If you live in Haywood County NC, feed outdoor cats, and are interested in improving the health of your large colony, then call the LUYE Helpline at 828-550-3662.
+Tell us your name, address, and the number of outdoor cats that you are feeding.
+LUYE’s Wellness Program provides parasite control to keep outdoor cats flea and worm free.

-Weekly appointments are limited.
-We transport every Tuesday morning with returns on Wednesday.
+TRAP-NEUTER-RETURN (TNR): We regretfully inform callers that LUYE’s waiting list for trap-neuter-return (TNR) far exceeds the appointments available through 2022.
+New sites are not added effective 8/23/22.
+For scheduled sites, we transport 10 cats total every Tuesday morning with returns on Wednesday.
 Our clinic partner is the ASPCA Spay/Neuter Alliance (ASNA) in Asheville NC.

-Neighborhoods and rentals that permit or tolerate pets without the support of a county mandatory spay/neuter ordinance often experience unplanned litters.
-Kittens are socialized but then left behind to join other cats when soft-hearted feeders move away.
-Though prohibited by law, cats – especially pregnant females – are abandoned roadside or at the end of its stretch, forcing them to re-home near reliable food and water and begin a new colony.
+- Though prohibited by law, cats – especially pregnant females – are abandoned roadside or at the end of its stretch, where they will re-home near reliable food and water and begin a new colony.

 We value our relationships with cat lovers who absorb the bulk of costs for their eartipped colony but who need help with wormer, flea control and occasional nutrition support.
 You can help.